elliotcho/Degree-Planner/README.md

 <h3>Architecture </h3>
 The server is modelled using a Model - Controller - Route architecture, and makes use of REST API.
-The Models are schemas that allows us to access and update attributes that belong to them.
+The Models allows us to access and update attributes from the database.
 The Controller uses Models to execute certain operations as specified by the client.
 The Route basically allows us to organize each http request accordingly.

 <h3>Future Plans </h3>